All Episodes

 I just want you to trust me.

-I'm just here to tell you there's not a soul out there who couldn't.
+I'm just here to tell you, there's not a soul out there who could live couldn't have done any better than this.

 Nothing.